moodyan/track-suggester-week2/README.md

 * _Fill out quiz and click the submit button_
 * _Read your results and sign up for the suggested track at Epicodus_

-_You may also visit and repeat the last two steps listed above._
+_You may also visit https://moodyan.github.io/track-suggester-week2/ and repeat the last two steps listed above._

 ## Known Bugs

-_No known bugs._
+_Modal button commented out in code - could not get it to work in scripts.js._

 ## Support and contact details